w3f/polkadot-wiki/docs/build-build-with-polkadot.md

 contract.
 The different patterns you may see for paying for your smart contract include:

 - A transaction fee associated with deploying each transaction.
-- A subscription model in which you pay some chain entity routinely for usage of the platform.
+- A subscription model in which you pay some chain entity routinely for the usage of the platform.
 - An access token model for which you need to hold a threshold of native tokens to use the platform (EOS has something similar).
 Storage rent.
 - Free trial or developer promotion.